percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Off-path attackers may try connecting to different PERC entities and send specifically crafted packets.
-A successful attacker might be able to get the MDD to forward such packets.
-If not making use of HBH authentication on the MDD, such an attack could only be detected in the receiving endpoints where the forged packets would finally be dropped.
+A successful attacker might be able to get the Media Distributor to forward such packets.
+If not making use of HBH authentication on the Media Distributor, such an attack could only be detected in the receiving endpoints where the forged packets would finally be dropped.

-Another potential attack is a third party claiming to be an MDD, fooling endpoints in to sending packets to the false MDD instead of the correct one.
+Another potential attack is a third party claiming to be an Media Distributor, fooling endpoints in to sending packets to the false Media Distributor instead of the correct one.
 The deceived sending endpoints could incorrectly assuming their packets have been delivered to endpoints when they in fact have not.
-Further, the false MDD may cascade to another legitimate MDD creating a false version of the real conference.
+Further, the false Media Distributor may cascade to another legitimate Media Distributor creating a false version of the real conference.

-This attack can be mitigated by the false MDD not being authenticated by the KMF during PERC Tunnel establishment.
-Without the tunnel in place, endpoints will not establish secure associations with the KMF and receive the KEK, causing the conference to not proceed.
+This attack can be mitigated by the false Media Distributor not being authenticated by the Key Distributor during PERC Tunnel establishment.
+Without the tunnel in place, endpoints will not establish secure associations with the Key Distributor and receive the KEK, causing the conference to not proceed.

-##   MDD Attacks
+##   Media Distributor Attacks

-The MDD can attack the session in a number of possible ways.
+The Media Distributor can attack the session in a number of possible ways.

 ###   Denial of service